Bible Study Update

 With the covid-19 numbers going up, we will continue to meet ONLINE via the ZOOM program.

-At this January meeting we will discuss the book, Mary for Today, by Hans Urs Von Balthasar.
+At this February meeting we will continue to discuss the book, Mary for Today, by Hans Urs Von Balthasar.

 If you would like to attend, send an email to Deacon Michael at firstname.lastname@example.org Deacon needs to know who is attending the meeting so he can contact you with a link for ZOOM.